 β-Carbolines are also produced within the poisonous

-Syrian Rue (Peganum harmala) (from which the Harmala alkaloids are named) is another non-native plant native to Iran which has medicinal uses.
-Compared to Passionflower which has only 0.01% Harmala alkaloids and is not considered very psychoactive, Syrian Rue contains over 5% and is.
+Syrian Rue (Peganum harmala) (from which the Harmala alkaloids are named) which is another non-native plant which is native to Iran which has medicinal uses.
+Compared to Passionflower which has only 0.01% Harmala alkaloids and is not considered very psychoactive, Syrian Rue contains over 5% and is very potent psychoactively.

 ODOROUS ESTERS WITHIN PASSION FRUITS